angrykoala/wendigo/README.md

 browser.assert.cookie("username", "arthur_dent");
 ```

+**checked(selector, msg?)**
+Asserts that the first element matching the given selector has a checked value set to true.

+> Css, Xpath and Dom selectors supported

 ### Negative assertions
 Most of the browser assertions have a negative version that can be used with `browser.assert.not`.
 Most of the "not" assertions are simply the inverse of the positive version.